BlakeMScurr/hub/README.md

 ## Vision & Mission

 Our vision is for Codelingo to be the protocol on top of which the insights and experience of developers across the industry can be shared and applied.
-We are on a mission to build the CodeLingo community: starting with teams solving their own problems, we'll build out Tenets and Flows together.
+We are on a mission to build the CodeLingo community: starting with teams solving their own problems, we'll build out the rich repository of Tenets and Flows together.

 ## Quick Starts